elbarto83/orm-validator/README.md

 ## Retrieving Validation Errors

-When an `EllipseSynergie\OrmValidator\BaseModel` model fails to validate, a `EllipseSynergie\OrmValidator\Services\ValidateException` is throw.
+When an `EllipseSynergie\OrmValidator\Eloquent\BaseModel` model fails to validate, a `EllipseSynergie\OrmValidator\Services\ValidateException` is throw.
 You can catch the Exception like this :

 ```php